 React Native has proven to be remarkably successful at Discord, allowing developers to write reusable code while iterating quickly and efficiently.
 A two-person development team can even manage the app!

-Discord made a small attempt to go with React Native on the Android platform, which they managed to rewrite within two days.
+Discord made a small attempt to go with React Native on the Android platform, which they managed to rewrite within two days with Famous Apps Built With React.
 However, the company opted for Kotlin.
 But they are still in the game with React Native on iOS.

 7. UberEats and React Native